 GEORGE BARNSDALE

 Est. 1884 --

-Owners' Manual
+Owner's Manual

 Your Windows & Doors

 Thank you for choosing George Barnsdale timber windows and doors.

 Our products are designed to provide you with years of high performance with minimal maintenance.
 This commitment to performance and longevity is backed by industry-leading guarantees which are reinforced by our suppliers.

-To maximise the appearance and performance of your new windows and doors it's essential that they are operated and maintained properly in accordance with the instructions contained within this Owners' Manual.
+To maximise the appearance and performance of your new windows and doors it's essential that they are operated and maintained properly in accordance with the instructions contained within this Owner's Manual.
 By following this step-by-step guidance you'll also ensure that your guarantees remain valid.

 Contents

 Maintenance Summary

 - 4 Guarantee Registration

 - 5 Maintenance Checklist

 - 6-8 Coating Maintenance

 - Cleaning your window and doors

-- Applying the Window and Door Careset
+- Applying the Window and Door Care Set

 - Recoating

 - Repairing damage to the coating

 - 9 Hardware Maintenance

 - Weather seals

 - Furniture

 Product Specific Operation & Maintenance

 - 10-11 Casement Windows

 - 11-12 Sliding Sash Windows

 - 13-14 Tilt & Turn Windows

 - 15 Pivot Windows

 - 16-18 Entrance & French Doors

 - 19 Tilt & Sliding Doors

 - 20 Sliding Doors

-- 21 Bifolding Doors (Outward Opening)
+- 21-22 Bifolding Doors (Outward Opening)

-- 22 Bifolding Doors (Inward Opening)
+- 23 Bifolding Doors (Inward Opening)

 Guarantee Registration

 The first step to take once your new windows and doors have been installed is to register your guarantees with us.
-To register, simply return the Window and Doorset Guarantee Registration Form, with all of the relevant information completed, within 28 days of delivery.
+Warranty activation is an online process and is automatic for most of our customers.
+However, if you are required to activate your own warranty you will be notified by email when we send you details of your delivery.

 Our commitment to performance and longevity is backed-up by industry-leading guarantees.
 Whilst we offer standard guarantees, sometimes the location of the property and the positioning of the products will impact the length of the guarantee term.
 This is summarised in Our Guarantees brochure which is available to download from our website.

 As standard, we offer the following guarantees: